pollen-robotics/reachy2-docs/content/vr/getting-started/connect.md

 ## Find Reachy IP address

-If you haven't unplugged it, the LCD screen connected in Reachy's back should be diplaying its IP address.
+The LCD screen connected in Reachy's back should be diplaying its IP address.

 {{< img-center "images/vr/getting-started/lcd-display.png" 400x "" >}}